 While we definitely recommend trying Hemp Oil, you cannot get Hemp Oil and CBD Oil confused.

-That’s because Hemp Oil, while a healthy superfood, does not provide the anti-inflammatory, anti-anxiety, and anti-seizure properties that CBD can.
+That’s because Hemp Oil does not provide the same natural, health properties that CBD can.
 Hemp Seed Oil contains no significant amounts of CBD.

-In short: if you’re buying CBD, make sure you’re getting the real stuff.
+In short: if you’re looking to buy CBD online, make sure you’re getting the real stuff.

 Don’t Let Them Confuse You

-In this wave of a CBD craze, dozens of companies are trying to make a quick buck, misleadingly selling Hemp Oil like CBD.
+In this wave of a CBD craze, dozens of companies are trying to make a quick buck, misleadingly selling Hemp Oil online falsely advertising it as CBD.